galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 # The hidden curriculum

-> *Any pedagogy concerned with critical thinking has to consider the form and content of social relations in the classroom..*
+> *Any pedagogy concerned with critical thinking has to consider the form and content of social relations in the classroom.*
 >
-> Teacher as intellectuals: towards a critical pedagogy of learning.
-Henry Giroux.
+> — Henry Giroux, Teacher as intellectuals: towards a critical pedagogy of learning.
 >
 {: .quote}